kavyamali/qemuontermux-debian/README.md

-# Debian On Termux- QEMU
+# Preinstalled Debain 13 on Termux QEMU
-A Debain 13 build preinstalled with termux OVMF TianoCore EFI firmware.
+A Debain 13 netinstall build preinstalled with termux OVMF TianoCore EFI firmware.
 The build has full ```systemd``` integration and comes preinstalled with SSH and Basic System Utilities.

 # Installation Steps (Android 10+)